JetBrains/intellij-sdk-docs/topics/tutorials/live_templates/template_support.md

 ## Implement TemplateContextType

 A [`TemplateContextType`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/template/TemplateContextType.java) tells the IntelliJ Platform where the Live Template is applicable: Markdown files.
-Every context must have a unique `TemplateContextType` defined for it, and many context types are defined by the Platform.
+Every context must have a unique `TemplateContextType` defined for it, and the Platform defines many context types out of the box.
 The `MarkdownContext` class defines it for Markdown files.
 Ultimately, a file's extension determines the applicable Markdown context.